Postgraduate Program in Pediatric Dentistry

 Program Length and Number of Positions

 This is a 24-month certificate program commencing July 1 of each fiscal year.
-Five new positions are offered each year.
+Four new positions are offered each year.

 University-based certificate with option for a master of science or doctor of philosophy.

 The Postgraduate Program in Pediatric Dentistry is based primarily at the University of Maryland School of Dentistry on the campus of the health sciences center of the University of Maryland, Baltimore.
 The academic course work occupies approximately 20 percent of the postdoctoral students’ time and includes: case conferences, research methods, orthodontic diagnosis, laboratory technique, literature review, oral pathology, general anesthesia rotation, pediatrics rotation and applied teaching.
-Each postdoctoral student is required to submit a research paper suitable for publication and prepare three documented cases similar to those previously required for board certification.
+Each postdoctoral student is also required to submit a research paper suitable for publication.

 - University of Maryland School of Dentistry